African Marketplace

 Kutsinhira Cultural Arts Center

-Kutsinhira’s mission is: 1.
-Teaching and sharing the music of Zimbabwe by providing classes, workshops, performances and lectures; 2.
-Providing humanitarian relief to disadvantaged communities in Zimbabwe through the Zimbabwe Community Development Project; and 3.
-Providing music and cultural arts instruction to its local and extended community by hosting teachers from Zimbabwe through its artist-in-residence program.
-We sell Zimbabwean crafts, Kutsinhira branded t-shirts, hats, hoodies, music CDs and lightly used African clothing.
-Info: www.kutsinhira.org
+Kutsinhira’s mission is: 1) Teaching and sharing the music of Zimbabwe by providing classes, workshops, performances and lectures; 2) Providing humanitarian relief to disadvantaged communities in Zimbabwe through the Zimbabwe Community Development Project; and 3) Providing music and cultural arts instruction to its local and extended community by hosting teachers from Zimbabwe through its artist-in-residence program.
+Kutsinhira will be selling t-shirts, hats, Zimbabwean artist CDs, Zimbabwean and African handcrafts, lightly used Zimbabwean and African clothing.
+Info: kutsinhira.org

-Mambokadzi will be selling clothing, arts & crafts, and fabrics.
-Info:
+Mambokadzi will be selling various arts and crafts from Zimbabwe and Tanzania.
+Info: tariro.org

 Marimbaworks